mesur-io/post-quantum-signatures/draft-ietf-cose-post-quantum-signatures.md

 enough to maintain zero-knowledge properties but small enough to prevent forgery of signatures.
 An example implementation and test vectors are provided.

-CRYSTALS-Dilithium is a Post Quantum approach to digital signatures that is an algorithmic apprach that seeks to ensure key pair and signing properties that is a strong implementation meeting Existential Unforgeability under Chosen Message Attack (EUF-CMA) properties, while ensuring that the security
+CRYSTALS-Dilithium is a post-quantum approach to digital signatures that is an algorithmic apprach that seeks to ensure key pair and signing properties that is a strong implementation meeting Existential Unforgeability under Chosen Message Attack (EUF-CMA) properties, while ensuring that the security